kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 - [Jaeger](con-tracing)
 - [Loki](con-logging)

-See how to configure them for your needs under [Configuring In-Cluster Observability](link_tbd.
+See how to configure them for your needs under [Configuring In-Cluster Observability](link_tbd).

 However, if your cluster is down, these components are down as well.
 This is why we recommend that you implement an observability solution outside your cluster.